stonecauldron/tile-mapper/report/paper.md

 ---

 # Introduction
-Video games are a medium that combines artifacts from many different fields.
-Be it music, visual arts or architecture they all have their influence on the overall feel of a given game.
+The development of a video game requires a great variety of assets.
+A typical game combines music, art and code to form a coherent whole.

-This wide need for resources explains partly why games are so costly to develop.
+This need for resources is one of the reasons why games are so costly to develop.
+Procedural content generation—the automatic creation of content-has emerged as an answer to this problem and is currently widely used, particularly in independent studios with lower budgets.
+For example, *No Man's Sky (2016)* is a space exploration game that uses procedural generation to generate a whole universe of over 18 quintillion planets $1.8 \cdot 10^{19}$, suffice to say that you would need many lifetimes to explore them all.

-Procedural content generation has emerged as an answer to this problem and is currently widely used.
-For example, *No Man's Sky* is a space exploration game that uses procedural generation to generate a whole universe of over 18 quintillion planets $1.8 \cdot 10^{19}$, suffice to say that you would need many lifetimes to explore them all.
+Most approaches to procedural generation are rule based, meaning that they rely on the definition of explicit rules.
+L-systems are an example of such a rule based system allowing the creation of tree-like structures.
+The limitations of rule based systems lies on the fact that they cannot learn from already existing examples and reproduce them.
+We would not be able to show an L-system images of oaks for example and expect it to reproduce trees in the same style.
+We would need to define exactly the rules that represent "oakness", the attributes that make an oak an oak.

 Tile maps are a staple of many genres of games, they are formed by individual tiles of predefined size and assembled into a grid.
 Traditionally they are built